vcsala/xit-extended/README.md

 ## Context menu

-All commands, excpet the XIT: Suggest command, is available in the editor context menu (right click on the document with the mouse).
+All commands, except the XIT: Suggest command, is available in the editor context menu (right click on the document with the mouse).

 ## Shortcuts